raveintospace/RickMortyTest/README.md

 # RickMortyTest
 Small app to test Rick & Morty API, made with SwiftUI

+Please, run the app on a real device or using Simulator to properly test it, some Canvas use mocks.

 1. ARCHITECTURE
 This project implements an MVVM (Model-View-ViewModel) architecture, structured into four distinct main layers: